 - Ability to consistently identify opportunities for improvement and make recommendations based on observations

 - Strong demonstration of alignment with Adler's social justice mission and vision

 - Strong critical thinking, problem-solving and visioning acumen

 - Ability to proactively identify challenges and barriers to stated objective and employ assistance in addressing these

-- Strong commitment to collaboration and teamwork
+- Strong collaboration acumen and abilities

 - Demonstration of Emotional Intelligence and professional maturity

-- Proficient and functional knowledge of MS Office (Word, Excel, Powerpoint, and Outlook)
+- Proficient and functional knowledge of MS Office (Word, Excel, PowerPoint, and Outlook)